 Do you use multiple web browsers on your Mac?
-Do you use only one browser but multiple Macs?
 Do you want all of your browsers to have the same set of bookmarks?
-If so, you should checkout Xmarks, a free bookmark syncing tool that works with the most common web browsers on both Macs and PCs.
+If so, you should check out Xmarks, a free bookmark syncing tool that works with the most common web browsers on both Macs and PCs as well as iOS and Android devices.

 Setting up Xmarks is fairly straight-forward.
 Specific setup is beyond the scope of this article, as there are many combinations to consider since Xmarks works on both Macs and PCs and supports Safari, Firefox, Chrome and Internet Explorer.
 In general, the setup process includes creating a free Xmarks account and then installing the Xmarks plug-in for each web browser you use on each computer you use.
 When you next open your web browser, you’ll typically be greeted by the Xmarks setup assistant which will give you guidance in configuring and using this tool.